 You must also account for the payment your attorney will receive.
 Unlike many lawsuits, you normally do not pay your attorney before you receive a settlement when it comes to personal injury lawsuits.
 If you are suing for a personal injury claim, you can normally expect your attorney to instead ask for a portion of your future settlement, normally somewhere around 35% if the case is settled in mediation and around 40% if the case goes to court, which takes much more time but normally does end up in larger settlements.

 Whatever the circumstances of the drunk driving accidents you have been involved in, we are here to help.
-Drunk driving crashes cause more than just physical and material damages, they also cause emotional damages, and damages that can affect the rest of your life.
-If you have been the victim of intoxicated drivers, then you deserve financial compensation to help you on your path towards healing.
+Drunk driving crashes cause more than just physical and material damage, they also cause emotional damages and damages that can affect the rest of your life.
+If you have been the victim of intoxicated drivers, then you deserve financial compensation to help you on your path toward healing.

-If your quality of life has been affect in anyway by a motor vehicle accident, we are standing by and ready to help you.
-At Marks Law Group, our personal injury lawyers know that there is nothing harder than recovering from injures caused to you by another person, especially if that person was able to walk away and you weren't.
+If your quality of life has been affected in any way by a motor vehicle accident, we are standing by and ready to help you.
+At Marks Law Group, our personal injury lawyers know that there is nothing harder than recovering from injuries caused to you by another person, especially if that person was able to walk away and you weren't.
 We dedicate our lives and our careers to ensuring that our clients receive the money they need to pay for medical treatment, loss of income, funeral expenses, and every other cost associated with being the victim of intoxicated drivers.